Chapter 7 vs. Chapter 13 Bankruptcy

 Facing financial difficulties can be overwhelming and frustrating, and sometimes deciding to file for bankruptcy can add to this frustration because many people are confused by the complexity of the different bankruptcy options.
 This confusion is understandable as there are many similarities between certain bankruptcy chapters, such as Chapter 7 and Chapter 13.
 For instance, both Chapter 7 and Chapter 13 bankruptcy can be filed by individuals as well as businesses.
 However, pursuing debt relief through bankruptcy doesn’t have to be confusing or frustrating when you have the support of a qualified attorney who can help you understand the important distinctions between these two chapters of bankruptcy.

-If you or someone you know is considering filing for bankruptcy and would like to know more about your different options, contact a qualified Raleigh bankruptcy lawyer from the Bradford Law Offices, PLLC, today at (919) 758-8879 to discuss your options and gain a more in-depth understanding.
+If you or someone you know is considering filing for bankruptcy and would like to know more about your different options, contact a qualified Raleigh bankruptcy lawyer from the Bradford Law Offices, today at (919) 758-8879 to discuss your options and gain a more in-depth understanding.

 Chapter 7 and Chapter 13 bankruptcy have important differences, and understanding these differences is essential for anyone considering filing for bankruptcy.
 The key differences include: